dthies/moodle-qformat_glossary/README.txt

 ================

 This is a question format that enables Moodle quiz to read and write exported glossary entries.
-Short answer and multiple choice questions can be exported as glossary entries, and glossary entries may be imported into short answer questions in the question bank.
+Short answer, multiple choice, and matcthing questions can be exported as glossary entries, and glossary entries may be imported as short answer questions into the question bank.

 Copy this directory to question/format/glossary in Moodle directory.
 Login as admin to complete plugin installation.
 Then select this format during